 - Understanding of the World

 Key Person System

 Each child has their own key person to enable them to feel reassured, safe and cared for within our setting.
-This person also keeps a detailed Development Journey of the child’s progress during their time with us.
+The key person is responsible for embedding the EYFS within the child’s day and to ensure parents receive observations and assessments that reflect the child’s ongoing development.
 These records are available to be viewed and discussed at any time by parents, who are always encouraged to add details of their child’s experiences from outside the nursery.
 This enables us to identify with your child’s learning requirements to ensure the most stimulating activities and effective learning goals are in place for each individual child.

 Quality Circle Time: Circle time empowers children to practice skills such as speaking, listening, turn-taking, and problem-solving, whilst enjoying and appreciating each other’s company.